A characterization of some finite simple groups by their character codegrees

 \end{enumerate} \end{thm}

 \begin{proof} Let $G$ be a counterexample to the theorem with minimal order.
 Then $\cod(G)=\cod(H)$ but $G\not\cong H$.
-By Lemma \ref{lem:minimal-normal}, $N$ is an elementary abelian $r$-group of order $r^m$ and $G$ is perfect.
-Hence either $G$ is a quasisimple group with center $N$ of order $r$ or $C_G(N)=N$.
+By Lemma \ref{lem:minimal-normal}, $G$ is perfect and has a unique minimal normal elementary abelian $r$-subgroup $N$ of order $r^m$ with $G/N\cong H$.
+Now either $G$ is quasisimple with center $N$ of order $r$ or $C_G(N)=N$.